rtmigo/tabular_dart/README.md

 # [Tabular](https://github.com/rtmigo/tabular_dart#tabular)

-Dart library for easily displaying tabular data in a visually appealing ASCII table format.
+Dart library for displaying tabular data in a visually appealing ASCII table format.

 Tabular is specifically designed to create tables in the Markdown format that